-The astronomer Ptolemy (c.
-85-165 AD) had by far the largest influence on subsequent astronomical ideas, simply because his work survived.
+PTOLEMY & the ALMAGEST The astronomer Claudius Ptolemeaus (c.
+85-165 AD), usually known simply as Ptolemy, had by far the largest influence on subsequent astronomical ideas, mainly because his work survived.
 His most important work was the "Almagest", a 13-volume treatise; he also wrote an 8-vol. work on geography & a 5-vol. work on optics.
-The Almagest's impact on Western thought was huge: most important was his extension of epicycle theory to include the idea of 'equants' (see Course notes)
+The Almagest's impact on Western thought was huge; it dominated astronomical thinking for 1300 years.
+The most important original contribution was his extension of epicycle theory to include the idea of 'equants' (see next page).